npatsiatzis/moving_average/docs/Specification.md

    Number of bits of samples.
 2. **Tap**

-   A FIR's taps are coefficient values.
+   A FIR's taps are the coefficient values.
 The number of taps is the amount of memory (length) needed to implement the filter.

 ### 3. APPLICABLE DOCUMENTS